 Apart from the machinery, somebody frequently appears to be working at a workbench in the bedroom below ours.
 Moreover, they do so at all hours of the night.
 Sometimes the entire night.
 They tap with a hammer, as if like a cobbler driving nails into shoes.
 They also have a radio on loud enough for them to hear above the noise of their machines.
 There was some gossip that they made teddy bears, but I have no confirmation of this.
 Whatever they do, it is very disturbing to our sleep.
 We are frequently woken up in the early hours of the morning to the sound of a tapping hammer and the banging and clanging of tools and containers.

 My partner, who is a Judicial Analyst, wrote a formal letter to the chairman of the condominium (The Sindico in Portuguese) complaining about this noisy activity at night.
 He came to our apartment and discussed it with us.
 He adopted a very cynical attitude to our complaint and did nothing.
 From then on, we disrespectfully referred to him as the Sinico (the cynical one).
-The nightly noise continues, although happily, it is now punctuated at times by relatively quiet periods.
+The nightly noise continues and is at its most intense in November and December.
+Happily, we do seem to get a partial respite from it during the first few months of a new year.

 Notwithstanding, there is another source of noise that wakens us at all kinds of random times, especially during the early hours.
 It is the intense sound of an alarm in the adjacent apartment block shown on the left.
 Our condominium building can be seen in the background on the right of the picture.
 The noise from this alarm is immense and devastating.
 No amount of time would ever be sufficient for a person to get accustomed to it and sleep through it.
 It is simply too loud.
 And it is placed directly opposite the bedroom windows of our side of our building.
 It produces a powerful shrill noise I can only best describe as a piercing scream.
 It is of a loudness I would expect only for air raid or tornado warnings.
 Yet it sounds every time anybody leaves the front door of that building open beyond a short time limit.